-Portfolio risks - market price, foreign currency and interest rate risks: The twenty largest investments are listed on page 19.
-Investment returns will be influenced by interest rates, inflation, investor sentiment, availability / cost of credit and general economic conditions in the UK and globally.
+Portfolio risks - market price, foreign currency and interest rate risks: Investment returns will be influenced by interest rates, inflation, investor sentiment, availability/cost of credit and general economic conditions in the UK and globally.
 A proportion of the portfolio is in investments denominated in foreign currencies and movements in exchange rates could significantly affect their sterling value.
 The Investment Manager takes all these factors into account when making investment decisions but the Company does not normally hedge against foreign currency movements.
 The Board's policy is to hold a spread of investments in order to reduce the impact of the risks arising from the above factors by investing in a spread of asset classes and geographic regions.